 - Inform your doctor if you have kidney disease, liver disease or diabetes.
 If you are diabetic, monitor your blood sugar level regularly as Rosuvastatin may cause an increase in your blood sugar level.

 - Do not take Rosuvastatin if you are pregnant or planning to conceive.

 Q. What should I know about high cholesterol?

 Cholesterol is a type of fat present in your blood.
 Your total cholesterol is made up of LDL and HDL cholesterol.
 LDL cholesterol is called “bad” cholesterol as it can build up in the wall of your blood vessels and slow or obstruct the blood flow to your heart, brain, and other organs.
 This can cause heart diseases and stroke.
 HDL cholesterol is called “good” cholesterol as it prevents the bad cholesterol from building up in the blood vessels.
 Triglycerides are harmful fats found in your blood.

 Q. Can I take Rosuvastatin with grapefruit juice?

 Yes, Rosuvastatin can be taken with grapefruit juice.
 As per the reports, using grapefruit juice with Rosuvastatin does not change the working of Rosuvastatin.
 There have not been any reports of any harmful effects of using them together.

 Q. Why should Rosuvastatin be taken at night?

-Rosuvastatin acts by blocking an enzyme which is important for cholesterol synthesis in our body.
-The activity of this enzyme is more at night time.
-Therefore, it is advisable to take Rosuvastatin in the evening hours after a meal or just before going to bed to have maximum effect.
-However, Rosuvastatin being a longer acting statin can be taken at any time of day.
+Rosuvastatin acts by blocking an enzyme which is important for producing cholesterol in our body.
+This enzyme is more active at night.
+Therefore, it is usually advisable by the doctor to take Rosuvastatin at night.